Translation-quality standards

-Like any supplier of goods or services, a translator potentially bears ethical and legal obligations toward his patron or employer.
-This has turned to be of enormous importance with the development of the language industry at global scale.
+Like any supplier of goods or services, a translator potentially bears ethical and legal obligations toward their patron or employer.
+This has turned out to be of enormous importance with the development of the language industry at global scale.
 For the protection of both parties, standards have been developed that seek to spell out their mutual duties.

 History

 Standards of quality and documentation were originally developed for manufacturing businesses.
 Codes for all types of services are now maintained by standardization organizations such as the International Organization for Standardization.
 Standards of this type include those of the ISO 9000 series.

 As interest in quality management has grown, specific quality standards have been developed for translation services.
 These have included the Italian UNI 10574, the German DIN 2345, the Austrian Önorm D 1200 and Önorm D 1201, and the Canadian CAN CGSB 131.10.

 In 2015, EN 15038 was replaced by ISO 17100:2015.